 “My decision to eat plant-based, to my parents, possibly felt like I was rejecting their heritage and the way they were brought up, and shunning it.
 I wonder whether it ever felt to them that I was rejecting how they'd tried to raise me; bringing up feelings of doubt in their parenting skills, their own moral compasses, and their own social responsibility in regards to the crisis.”

-There have been times where she wishes she hadn’t gone vegan, solely for the connection that comes from all sitting around a table and eating the same thing.
+There have been times where she wishes she hadn’t gone vegan, solely for the connection that comes from all sitting around a table together, eating the same thing.
 But this hasn’t discouraged Nell and she thinks that her choices have helped her family to better understand the urgency of the situation.
 “Starting an open, vulnerable conversation is one of the best things you can do.”

 And she has some specific advice for anyone still living at home, "If you announce you want to go vegan, you should be prepared for your family to respond in a variety of ways - anger, confusion, rejection, upset.
 These are all valid feelings, and it's important to remember it comes from the fact that your choice is making your loved ones question their own moral compass.
 Give it time, and answer as many questions as you can.